Teikyo Lab.

 More recently, we have started joint research with Associate Professor Yoshito Ikemata, who studies walking robots in the Department of Mechanical and Precision Systems, Faculty of Science and Engineering.
 Together with Associate Professor, who studies the mechanism of walking, we created a mathematical model of walking supported by an electric wheelchair while utilizing the walking data obtained in joint research with Senior Assistant Professor Fujii, and the mechanical mechanism of walking support.
 I am aiming to clarify.
 We believe that this will lead to optimization of the shape of the handle that the pedestrian can grasp, the assist method, and improvement of safety.

-Developing joint research with Associate Professor Yoshito Ikemata, who studies walking robots
+Conducting joint research with Associate Professor Yoshito Ikemata, who is researching walking robots

-Developing joint research with Associate Professor Yoshito Ikemata, who studies walking robots
+Conducting joint research with Associate Professor Yoshito Ikemata, who is researching walking robots

 From the forefront of autonomous driving research